-Now I’m going to show you the 5 easy techniques that will help you soften your lacrosse mesh.
+Here are the 5 easy and effective techniques that will help you soften your lacrosse mesh.

 Trick # 1 – Fabric Softener

-Using a standard fabric softener for performing the task can do wonders.
-It is also stated to be the fastest way of softening the mesh.
+Applying quality fabric softener to your mesh can do wonders.
+It also happens to be the fastest way of softening the mesh.

-Step 1: Take a bucket that has sufficient dimensions to hold the entire lacrosse mesh.
-It would be better if the volume is a bit larger than the space occupied by the mesh to ensure complete rinsing.
+Step 1: Take a bucket that has sufficient surface area to hold the entire lacrosse mesh and also is deep enough to submerge the mesh to ensure complete rinsing.

 Step 2: Pour hot water that is between 70 and 80 degrees into the bucket.
-The temperature should be preferably between 70 and 80-degrees.
-Higher temperature may damage the fibers and lower temperature could be insufficient for softening.
+Note that higher temperatures than 80 degrees may damage the fibers and lower temperatures than 70 degrees could lead to insufficient softening.

-Step 3: Add 3 to 4 spoons of fabric softener.
-You may also add a few drops of liquid fragrant to enhance your playing experience.
+Step 3: Add the cup filled with fabric softener to the water.
+You may also add a few drops of liquid fragrant as you wish.

 Trick # 2 – Pressing and Pounding

-Alternately you can use an OEM lacrosse mesh pounder.
-It is made of an STX-ball fitted onto an aluminum handle.
+Alternately you can use a handy tool called pocket pounder that is made of a ball fitted onto an aluminum handle.
 You can pound the mesh at modest force from one end to cover the entire inner surface.
-It is a relatively faster procedure compared to using a lacrosse ball.
+It is a faster and more efficient procedure compared to using a lacrosse ball.

-Make sure you place the mesh on a hard surface without any traces of dust, dirt, or other contaminants.
-It is to avoid frictional forces from damaging the mesh fibers.
+Lastly, make sure you place the mesh on a hard, clean and smooth surface to avoid rough particles from damaging the mesh fibers.

 Trick # 3 – Wall Rebound and Catch

 At the beginning of the task, you may find it hard to control the rebound from the ball.
 You may also feel the stick going out of your control.
-But the recommended method is to stick to the task and continue.
-You can experience the mesh softening according to the playing conditions within a few days.
+However, as the mesh starts to soften, you will be gradually getting a perfect pocket on your stick.

 Trick # 4 – Spray Starch

-Spray starch consists of softening liquid that can complete your task within a day or two of consistent usage.
+Spray starch consists of softening liquid that can soften your mesh entirely within a day or two of consistent spraying.
 The ingredients of the liquid can get absorbed by the mesh fibers.

-You need to soak the mesh for about 10 to 15 minutes every time you spray.
-Then you can wash it with cold or warm water.
+You need to soak the mesh for about 10 to 15 minutes with hot water every time before you spray.
+Then you can wash it with warm water.
 Test the softness factor by practicing the wall rebound exercise.
-If the ball control is fine, retention is longer, and passing is easy, you can consider it to be the most effective and fastest approach to softening your mesh.
+If the ball control is fine, retention is longer, and passing is easy, consider this method to be the most effective and fastest approach to softening your mesh.